By far the best 4×4 adventure in Arizona.

 It was nearly an hour before we were back on the trail, and time was running short.
 Following a beautiful smooth two-track trail, we arrive at Nutter Twists Rd and head north.
 Climbing Tweeds Points to the Hidden Rim is a rough, steep climb with a few mild rock obstacles.
 The trail is true to its name and twists left to right while straddling the cliffside between Hidden Canyon and Hidden Cliffs.
 Looking behind, you get an incredible view of Grand Wash.

 Continuing forward, we run into two guys in a Subaru.
 I stopped to chat and advised them to turn around and avoid going any further.
-They were looking for a place to camp with a view but just happened to come in the wrong area.
+They were looking for a place to camp with a view but just happened to come to the wrong area.
 The only place with a view on this trail is Nutter Twists Rd.
 I explained they could hike up the trail and set up camp.
 They declined my suggestion, and I was honestly worried about them.

 Up ahead, the trail gets tight as it winds through Hidden Canyon up to Shivwits Plateau.
 From there, they can hop on a maintained road to St. George, Utah.
-The drive is nothing a Subaru cant handle.
+The drive is nothing a Subaru can’t handle.
 I glimpsed at their fuel gauge and notice they have less than a quarter tank, and I immediately suggest they visit the ranch for fuel.
 They won’t make it out with just a quarter tank.

 The excitement of Mollies Nipple is too much to bear, and the erection of rooftop tents commences.